friends-of-presta/security-advisories/_posts/2023-06-28-aicombinationsonfly.md

 severity: "critical (9.8)"
 ---

-In the module "Combinations generated on fly for your store" (aicombinationsonfly) for PrestaShop, an atacker can perform SQL injection before 0.3.1.
+In the module "Combinations generated on fly for your store" (aicombinationsonfly) for PrestaShop, an attacker can perform SQL injection before 0.3.1.
 Release 0.3.1 fixed this security issue.

 ## Summary